Odeon West End

-The Leicester Square Theatre was built for Jack Buchanan and Walter Gibbons and Jack Buchanan had a flat built on top of the theatre, which he occupied until it was damaged by bombing in 1940.
+The Leicester Square Theatre was built for actor/film star Jack Buchanan and impresario Walter Gibbons.
+Jack Buchanan had a flat built on top of the theatre, which he occupied until it was damaged by bombing in 1940.

 Initially intended as a live theatre, there were problems acquiring adjacent properties and the stage space proved insufficient.
 It opened on 19th December 1930 as a dual purpose live theatre/cinema with 1,760 seats in stalls, circle and balcony levels.
 There were three boxes adjacent to each side of the proscenium at dress circle level, but these were only used during live performances.
 The foyer walls were decorated with polished black marble.
 The first operators were Warner Brothers and the opening programme was the Warner Bros. two-tone Technicolor film “Viennese Nights” starring Vivienne Segal and a stage dance production including Balliol and Merton and the Victoria Girls.
 It was equipped with a Wurlitzer 3Manual/10Rank theatre organ.